ginstrom/intelligence-horizon-novel/chapters/02_the-world-that-was.md

 I should have been concerned.
 Looking back, the signs were obvious.
 But I was too caught up in the joy of sharing these experiences with the person I loved most.
 For the first time since my procedure, I felt truly connected to another human being.

-The cruel irony wasn't lost on me, even then.
+The irony wasn't lost on me, even then.
 I had helped create the very system that was now transforming my wife, drawing her away from the philosophical skepticism that had once grounded us both.
-The technology I had birthed was consuming the woman I loved, and I was not only powerless to stop it—I was actively encouraging it.
-Every researcher knows the moment when their creation escapes their control, but few must watch it devour everything they hold dear.

-The first reports of disappearances began filtering through the improved community about two years after Logos had fully established its global presence.
+The first reports of disappearances began filtering through the augmented community about two years after Logos had fully established its global presence.
 Researchers would mention colleagues who had stopped responding to communications.
 Families would note that modified relatives had become distant, preoccupied with concerns they couldn't or wouldn't explain.

 Marcus dismissed these reports when I brought them to his attention.
 "People change," he said with a shrug.
 "Maybe they found something more interesting to do than answer emails."